 We present three numerical examples of the AIM algorithm.
 The first two example meshes were made using the distmesh program \cite{tri:distmesh}.
 As input, distmesh is given $z\left(x,y\right)$ to produce coordinates and a list of triangles, by vertices, for surfaces in $\mathbb{R}^3$.
 We use these coordinates to get edge lengths by calculating the Euclidean distance between vertices.
 We then use the extracted edge lengths together with the list of triangles as the original polyhedral metric for which we apply AIM.
 Once AIM is complete, we check how well AIM reproduces intrinsic curvature by comparing edge lengths of the distmesh surface to those produced AIM.
 We compare extrinsic curvature by looking at the convergence of integrated mean curvature produced by AIM to the continuum value.

 Our third example is a surface just outside the ergosphere of a Kerr black hole that is right below maximal rotation.
 We could not use distmesh to triangulate this surface since its embedding equations are quasi-analytic, which makes them incompatible with distmesh's input format.
-Because of this, we triangulated the ergosphere ourselves using the components of the metric to assign edge lengths between vertices.
+Because of this, we triangulated the ergosphere ourselves.